-- the estate of the debtor, including goods for which a right of retention is exercised, is much larger than the amount agreed in the composition plan; or - implementation of the plan is not adequately assured; or - the plan was concluded fraudulently or under the undue influence of certain creditors.
+- the estate of the debtor, including goods for which a right of retention is exercised, is much larger than the amount agreed in the composition plan; - implementation of the plan is not adequately assured; or - the plan was concluded fraudulently or under the undue influence of certain creditors.

-The commercial court in practice has almost never utilised this provision to refuse to confirm the approved composition plan.
+In practice, the commercial court has almost never utilised this provision to refuse to confirm the approved composition plan.